ssricardo/anki-plugins/anki-web-browser/README.md

 ## Bugs / Suggestions / more...

-Please, feel free to make suggestions and open issues for possible bugs found.
+Please, feel free to ~~make suggestions and~~ open issues for possible bugs found.

+> Unfortunately I won't have time to implement new features for a while

 Some pages aren't opening in this browser and for other ones sometimes the user needs to reload it.
 This is a known bug but there is no fix planned yet.